mtvector/CloneHunter/README.md

 # R Package - CloneHunter
+Hacked to change the sequences of barcode recognition and allow for variable length barcodes.

 This is a wrapped package of the above workflow with additional checks on the Celltag Library sequences.
 This package have a dependency on R version (R >= 3.5.0).
 This can be used as an alternative approach for this pipeline.

 (You might need to install devtools to be able to install from Github first)